-- The property must be able to be acquired with a valid deed free and clear of all encumbrances; - The property must be classified vacant or ready to be sold by owner at contract signing; - Properties must meet minimum property standards required by the Applicant's primary loan issuer (e.g. USDA, Fannie Mae, etc.) and applicable local codes; - All pre-1978 built properties must meet all applicable federal and local standards for lead-based paint; - Properties must have an Occupancy Certification ("Permiso de uso"); - The property must have no substantial adverse environmental factors as determined by an environmental review; - Property must not be located in a Special Flood Hazard Area (SFHA) or a designated Coastal Barrier Resource Area; and - Properties designated in a runway clear zone or clear zone, as defined in 24 C.F.R. § 51.303(a), will require a signed acknowledgment receipt from the buyer.
+- The property must be able to be acquired with a valid deed free and clear of all encumbrances; - The property must be classified vacant or ready to be sold by owner at contract signing; - Properties must meet minimum property standards required by the Applicant's primary loan issuer (e.g. U.S. Department of Agriculture, Rural Development (USDA-RD), Fannie Mae, etc.) and applicable local codes; - All pre-1978 built properties must meet all applicable federal and local standards for lead-based paint; - Properties (New Construction) must have an Occupancy Certification ("Permiso de uso"); - The property must have no substantial adverse environmental factors as determined by an environmental review;